AGCCS/AGCCS-CTRL22/arduino/README.md

-## Firmware based on the Arduino XMegaCoreX
+## Firmware based on the Arduino MegaCoreX

 Nothing ready to share at this point of time --- not sure, how to go with this, in particular the timing of the RMS current measurement does not translate too easily --- for the time being, we will stick our the bare-bone firmware [Ctrl22C](../ctrl22c/).